minecx/children-handbook-gpt-powered/README.md

 ### Home Page

-We called it Discover View in our app.
+We called it `DiscoverView.swift` in our app.
 This page allows users to search for stories based on their children's interests.
 If the users are logged in and have a reading history, we will show a "Continue Reading" section for them (only used mock data for now).
 They will also be able to check out music for their kids.

+*Unfinished*: In this section, the user should also be able to bookmark books and musics, so they can come back to them later in the bookmark page below.

+### Bookmark Page

+*Unfinished*.

+What should happen here is that users can see their bookmarked stories and read them to their children, as mentioned above.

+### Chat Page

+We called it `ChatgptView.swift` in our app.
+This page allows users to chat with ChatGPT.
+We used OpenAI's ChatGPT to generate responses to users' questions.
+It features the original ChatGPT experience - ask the AI anytime, and it will provide a response.
+You can also create new chats and delete chats to categorize your conversations.

+### Profile Page

+This page allows users to log out of their accounts.
+They can also change their preferred name and avatar here for social purposes.

+*Unfinished*: meet and have a chat with other parents.

+### References

 During the development process, we consulted the following resources to integrate ChatGPT and Google OAuth into our iOS app: